tho15/advanced-lane-lines/writeup_template.md

 ###Sample Output Image

-The **`process_image`** method in the **`Line`** class implementat the image process pipeline described above.
+The **`process_image`** method in the **`Line`** class implements the image process pipeline described above.
 It takes an input image and produces an output image that contains hightlighted lane and lane lines' radius of curvature on the image.
 Here is an example of the result on a test image:

 ![alt text](output_images/proj_straight_lines1.png)